Buffalo Braves: 1976–77 season

 The June 15, 1976 issue of Buffalo's Courier-Express blasted the headline "Braves Go to Florida, Leaving 'Hockey Town'".
-Snyder had a handshake deal to sell the team for $6.1 million to hotel owner Irving Cowan, who would move the Braves to the Hollywood Sportatorium outside of Miami, Florida.
+Snyder had a handshake deal to sell the team for $6.1 million to hotel owner Irving Cowan, who would move the Braves to the Hollywood Sportatorium outside of Miami.
 However, the city of Buffalo filed a $10 million damage suit to block the move.
 The sale eventually fell through and the Braves and the city signed a new 15-year Memorial Auditorium lease in July with a provision that the lease could be voided if the team did not sell 5,000 season tickets in any season.
 Later that summer, Snyder finally sold 50% of the franchise to businessman John Y. Brown Jr., who had previously owned the Kentucky Colonels of the American Basketball Association (ABA).
-Brown later acquired the remaining half from Snyder sometime in the 1976–77 season and resold that share to another businessman, Harry T. Mangurian Jr.
+Brown later acquired the remaining half from Snyder sometime in the 1976–77 season with the intention of reviving the Colonels by relocating the Braves to Louisville.
+Unable to find a willing co-owner for such a venture, he resold the other stake to another businessman, Harry T. Mangurian Jr.

 Brown and Mangurian proceeded to dismantle the Braves.
 Ramsay, unwilling to have his career hurt by the change in ownership, left for the Portland Trail Blazers, who would win the NBA championship in the upcoming 1976–77 season.
 A provision in the team sale agreement stipulated that if Brown sold the contract of any Braves player, then the money would go to Snyder and the purchase price would be reduced.
 This subsequently occurred when the Braves sent McAdoo to the New York Knicks for players and cash midway through the season.
 Before the first game of the season, the Braves also managed to acquire eventual Hall-of-Fame center Moses Malone from Portland.
 However, after just two games in which he played a total of six minutes, he too was traded; he was sent to Houston for two draft picks.
 He would finish the season in Houston averaging 13 points and 13 rebounds while only two years later winning his first of three MVP Awards.
 The Braves would go through four head coaches in the next two seasons: Tates Locke, Bob MacKinnon, Joe Mullaney (formerly coach of the Colonels) and Cotton Fitzsimmons.
+Fitzsimmons (who would find himself in a nearly identical situation seven years later when his next team the Kansas City Kings relocated to Sacramento) jokingly took the blame for the Braves' relocation and acknowledged that the NBA had given Buffalo a "raw deal."